Endometriosis, a common and incurable disease

 Other drugs used are testosterone derivatives and birth control pills.
 Less invasive surgical methods that do not require hospitalization are laser ablation and tissue removal by CO2 laser vaporization.
 Removal of endometrial tissue from larger areas is often done with laparoscopic surgery or with hysterectomy in the most severe cases.

 In addition to treatments to control the progression of endometriosis and relieve symptoms, some research indicates that following a healthy lifestyle would help improve patients’ day-to-day lives.
 Preliminary studies suggest that women who exercise two to four hours a week have a decreased risk of developing the disease.
-However, this benefit is limited in those who engage in vigorous exercise, such as jogging or any other sport that involves an increase in heart rate (aerobic exercise).
+However, this benefit is limited in those who engage in vigorous exercise, such as jogging or any other sport like football that involves an increase in heart rate (aerobic exercise).
+If you find yourself in pain and miss the thrill of playing sports, you can always root for your favorite teams on UFABET.

 In a small preliminary work it was found that auricular acupuncture (performed in the auricle) was as effective as hormonal therapy in the treatment of associated infertility.
 However, although there are some reports that acupuncture can help relieve pain, there are no controlled studies to confirm this.
 For this reason, specialists insist that, although they provide benefits to some affected women, more research is needed to establish strong scientific evidence.